CodeRunner5235/SteamDeck-Auto-TDP/README.md

 Q: I installed but the slider still says 15w

 A: The script will set the TDP, but it wont change what the slider says.
 I don't know how to make it do that.
-You can check the current mac TDP with
+You can check the current max TDP with
   ```bash
   cat /sys/devices/pci0000:00/0000:00:08.1/0000:04:00.0/hwmon/hwmon5/power1_cap
   ```